Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Introduction

 \section{Introduction}

-The increasing power and availability of generative models has made it possible to create previously unimaginable tools for human-AI collaboration on tasks like writing~\cite{chakrabarty-arxiv2022,clark-iui2018} and generating art or music~\cite{louie-chi2020,liu-uist2022}.
-Building on the same technology as large language models like GPT-3~\cite{brown2020language}, AI-powered code completion tools such as GitHub's Copilot \cite{copilot_2022} (built on OpenAI's Codex model~\cite{davinCodeX}), Amazon's CodeWhisperer \cite{codewhisperer_2022}, and DeepMind's AlphaCode \cite{alphacode_2022}, recommend code completions within an integrated development environment (IDE) to help programmers author software.
-These tools are projected to have a profound impact on the productivity and experience of professional programmers and more broadly anyone engaging in programming tasks~\cite{copilot-gh2022}.
-However, models can be imperfect, and large language models in particular are often criticized for their inability to distinguish correct outputs from outputs that are seemingly coherent and plausible~\cite{hallucinating2022,bender2021stochastic}---a topic that has received widespread public attention since the release of ChatGPT in November 2022~\cite{chatgpt-openai2022,chatgpt-wiki2022,chatgpt-nyt2022}.
+Large generative models, such GPT-3~\cite{brown2020language}, have made it possible to create previously unimaginable tools for human-AI collaboration for tasks such as writing~\cite{chakrabarty-arxiv2022,clark-iui2018}, generating art or music~\cite{louie-chi2020,liu-uist2022}, and, in particular, computer programming.
+AI-powered code completion tools such as GitHub's Copilot \cite{copilot_2022}, Amazon's CodeWhisperer \cite{codewhisperer_2022}, and DeepMind's AlphaCode \cite{alphacode_2022}, recommend code completions within integrated development environments (IDEs) to help programmers author software, and are projected to have a profound impact on developer productivity and experience~\cite{copilot-gh2022}.
+However, these models are imperfect, and are often criticized for their inability to distinguish correct outputs from outputs that are incorrect yet seemingly coherent and plausible~\cite{hallucinating2022,bender2021stochastic}.
 In the context of code completion, erroneous recommendations can introduce bugs or even security vulnerabilities into a code base~\cite{pearce_2022}.

-For effective human-AI collaboration on code, programmers should be able to detect and correct any errors introduced by the code completion tool.
+For effective human-AI collaboration on code, programmers should be able to detect and correct errors introduced by the code completion tool.
 This can be challenging as even experts may be susceptible to automation bias, overreliance, and automation-induced complacency \cite{parasuraman2010complacency, wickens2015complacency}.
-To help operators detect and override errors in medical \cite{cai2019hello,lundberg2018explainable}, legal \cite{angwin2016machine,hayashi2017can}, hiring \cite{liem_2018}, and other high-stakes domains, conveying AI uncertainty and providing explanations has become of paramount importance~\cite{bhatt2021uncertainty,bansal-chi21}.
-However, prior work often focuses on decision-support scenarios in which the AI system's prediction is typically limited to categorical output, such as a medical diagnosis.
-It is not clear how to translate these strategies to generative scenarios with complex outputs, where every generation may give rise to dozens or hundreds of small decisions for the operator---for instance, whether to keep, modify, or delete each token of recommended code.
+To help operators detect and override errors in medical \cite{cai2019hello,lundberg2018explainable}, legal \cite{angwin2016machine,hayashi2017can}, hiring \cite{liem_2018}, and other high-stakes domains, conveying AI uncertainty and providing explanations are of paramount importance~\cite{bhatt2021uncertainty,bansal-chi21}.
+However, such decision-support scenarios are typically limited to categorical output, such as a medical diagnosis, and it is not clear how to translate these strategies or findings to generative scenarios with complex natural language outputs.